MahdiGhafoorian/NLML_HPE/README.md

 ```
 python create_filename_list.py --root_dir datasets/300W_LP
 ```
 The BIWI datasets needs be preprocessed by a face detector to cut out the faces from the images.
 You can use the script provided [here](https://github.com/shamangary/FSA-Net/blob/master/data/TYY_create_db_biwi.py).
-For 7:3 splitting of the BIWI dataset you can use the equivalent script [here](https://github.com/shamangary/FSA-Net/blob/master/data/TYY_create_db_biwi_70_30.py).
 The cropped image size is set to *256*.

 ### Directory structure
 * After preparation, you will be able to see the following directory structure: